 Objective 5: Definition and implementation of human-centric tools and interfaces.

-Enablers for implementation of semi-autonomous services, traditionally falling under human responsibility/liability will be developed.
-This will assist augmentation of workforce intelligence, via: visualisation; decision support; or control of work environment, by tightening collaboration of cyber-physical systems, human beings, and virtual services.
+Enablers for implementation of semi-autonomous services, traditionally falling under human responsibility/ liability will be developed.
+This will assist augmentation of workforce intelligence, via: visualization; decision support; or control of work environment, by tightening collaboration of cyber-physical systems, human beings, and virtual services.

 Objective 6: Definition, deployment and evaluation of real-life pilots.